-No. Participation in the CPD program is exclusive to The Centre for Volunteering’s full and associate members.
+No. Participation in the CPD program is exclusive to The Centre for Volunteering’s members.
 View our membership information.

-- how closely linked to volunteering an activity is.
+- how closely linked an activity is to volunteer management.

 How many points do I need to accumulate?

-As per calendar year, to be eligible to receive a certificate of completion and the PLV post-nominal, a minimum of 16 CPD points needs to be achieved by June 30 of 2021.
+To be eligible to receive a certificate of attainment and the PLV post-nominal, a minimum of 16 CPD points needs to be achieved annually by June 30 each year.

-- Reflective practice piece* (please note, the reflective practice piece is a compulsory part of CPD that demonstrates your ongoing application of your professional skills).
+Reflective practice paper* (please note, the reflective practice piece is a compulsory part of CPD that demonstrates your ongoing application of your professional skills).

 Can I participate in activities not run/associated with The Centre for Volunteering?